Do you know the difference between wired and wireless headsets? (No prizes for saying, "only one has a wire!")

 Here are four types of people that wireless headsets are best for:

-- People with an active lifestyle: Think about all those images you've seen of someone with a headset while working out.
-Now, how many of those headsets have cables?
-We'd bet our bottom dollar the answer is close to zero.
-The lightweight nature and unrestricted mobility make wireless headsets perfect for athletes or anyone who does a lot of sports, physical training, or manual outdoor work.
+- People with an active lifestyle: The lightweight nature and unrestricted mobility make wireless headsets perfect for anyone who likes to roam while working and athletes who like to do physical training while listening to music.
 If you want to get the best wireless audio device for training, it's worth checking out earbuds.

 - People who spend a lot of time in noisy environments: If you work in an industrial plant, it's good to have a noise-canceling wireless headset.
 Not only will this protect your ears, but you won't have to worry about wires catching in dangerous machinery.